API-Fest-Team-77/hustle-app/README.md

 ## How we built it

-Everyone in our team wore multiple hats.
+Our techstack was Mongo DB, Express.js ,React.js and Node.js .Everyone in our team wore multiple hats.
 We all collaborated together.
 We coded in different branches and merged them at the end.

 ## Challenges we ran into